xaanya/devops24/examinations/03/README.md

 ## QUESTION C

-We now know how use Ansible to perform changes, and to ensure these changes are still there next time we run the playbook.
+We now know how to use Ansible to perform changes, and to ensure these changes are still there next time we run the playbook.
 This is a concept called _idempotency_.

 How do we now remove the software we installed through the playbook above?
 Make the